Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Washable cover for real-world messes
+• Washable cover that makes everyday messes less stressful

 Who it is best for